wpswings/subscriptions-for-woocommerce/README.txt

 = Updating =

-Automatic updates should work like a charm; as always though, ensure you backup your site just in case.
+Automatic updates should work like a charm; as always though, ensure you back up your site just in case.

 == Frequently Asked Questions ==

 = Does Subscriptions for WooCommerce plugins support recurring payment for a subscription-type product? =

-Yes, Admin needs to configure the compatible payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.
+Yes, Admin needs to configure compatible payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.

 = What type of products can we use with Subscriptions for WooCommerce? =

 Admin can use simple product types with subscriptions for WooCommerce by checking a checkbox.

-= Can Admin check the report of subscriptions? =
+= Can the Admin check the report of subscriptions? =

-Yes, Admin can check the status of all his subscriptions like active and inactive subscriptions, next payment dates, product names, subscription expiry dates, renewal dates.
+Yes, Admin can check the status of all his subscriptions like active and inactive subscriptions, next payment dates, product names, subscription expiry dates, and renewal dates.

 = Is it possible to cancel the subscription by admin & customer both? =